A Nationalist Agricultural Policy

 Solving the Immigration and Labor Debate, with Technology:

-Whites make up the largest share of farm workers, at 45% of the total agricultural workforce in the United States.
+White Americans make up the largest share of farm workers, at 45% of the total agricultural workforce in the United States.
 While Hispanics come in second place at 40% of the nation’s agricultural workforce.
-This means that, despite popular portrayal, great American farm is still overwhelmingly powered by the management, labor and toil of the Whites who founded the country and through Manifest Destiny civilized an entire continent..
+This means that, despite popular portrayal, great American farm is still overwhelmingly powered by the management, labor and toil of the pioneers who founded the country and through Manifest Destiny civilized an entire continent..

 Regardless, losing a large percentage of the farm workforce may seem like a hobble, until one takes into account several factors.
 Farm laborers are only 1.3% of the total US working population, and these numbers decline more and more with each passing year.

-Still, these technologies are capital intensive, and so will be implementing the working standards which White Americans have come to expect.
+Still, these technologies are capital intensive, and so will be implementing the working standards that Americans have come to expect.
 A nationalist policymaking environment would prioritize subsidizing this process and transition instead of spending $18.3 billion subsidizing illegal immigrant healthcare like the neoliberal system currently does.

-In total American taxpayers, who are overwhelmingly White, are subsidizing illegal immigrants to the tune of at least $150.7 billion annually, as of 2023.
-It would make much more sense for part of this money to be retooled into shoring up a domestic, productive, and modern agricultural system which can operate free of immigrant labor and provide stable employment for millions of Whites.
+In total American taxpayers are subsidizing illegal immigrants to the tune of at least $150.7 billion annually, as of 2023.
+It would make much more sense for part of this money to be retooled into shoring up a domestic, productive, and modern agricultural system which can operate free of immigrant labor and provide stable employment for millions of Americans.

 A nationalist policy agenda would include: